JimDesu/basis-lang/spec.md

 The form is **rejected at the typechecker** for two non-buffer types:

 - **Objects.** Objects have identity.
 A primitive byte-copy of an object would either share the identity (which is a pointer-bind, not a copy) or duplicate the storage (which would require a class-specific copy constructor).
 Neither is the right meaning for a primitive `<-`.
 The user invokes a copy-constructor explicitly, or shares access via a `^Object` pointer (which is itself a pointer-copy, well-formed under the pointer case above).
-- **Variants.** Variants have reference-semantics: the slot is a 3-word triple (tag, candidate-pointer, witness) whose candidate-pointer references shared candidate storage.
+- **Variants.** Variants have reference-semantics: the slot is a 3-word triple (tag, candidate-pointer, dictionary) whose candidate-pointer references shared candidate storage.
 A primitive byte-copy of the slot would create two slots referencing the same candidate storage &mdash; an aliasing the language does not track.
 The user invokes a constructor (which produces a fresh variant slot) or shares access via a `^Variant` pointer.

 Both rejections are typechecker-side; the diagnostic names the type's identity-bearing-or-reference character and points the user at the appropriate constructor or pointer surface.